 What is a Root Canal?

 A root canal procedure involves the removal of any decay, bacteria, and nerves from a severely damaged tooth.
-At Hunter Dental, our Markham dentists use root canals to repair damaged teeth and restore their function.
+At Hunter Dental, our Markham dentists use root canals to try and repair damaged teeth and restore their function.

 Preserving Natural Teeth

-Without a root canal, the root of a damaged tooth will die, requiring your dentist to extract it.
+Without a root canal, the root of a damaged tooth will die, normally requiring your dentist to extract it.
 Removing a tooth is not typically the best solution as it can cause other issues for your surrounding teeth.

 What are the signs?